-House Talk embarked on a 12-month journey throughout New Zealand to see if any consensus was possible after everyone had their say.
-The outcome is in the sole perspective of each viewer.
-However, the clear common denominator is that we, the citizens, need to have more input and that the developers, Government and Councils need to do a better job of listening.
+House Talk embarked on a 12-month journey through New Zealand to see if any consensus was possible after everyone had their say.
+The outcome is in the perspective of each viewer.
+However, the common denominator is that we, the citizens, need to have more input, and that developers, government, and councils need to do a better job of listening.

-The production team spoke to our top politicians including Housing Minister Megan Woods, Environment Minister David Parker as well as National Party leader Judith Collins who describes the current Resource Management Act as “A dog – and not a very good dog.”
-Former Christchurch Mayor Sir Bob Parker reveals why he decided to become a property developer, and his business partner, multiple bankrupt Dave Henderson explains why developers “have to be bullies.”
+The production team spoke to our top politicians, including Housing Minister Megan Woods, Environment Minister David Parker, as well as National Party leader Judith Collins, who describes the current Resource Management Act as “A dog --- and not a very good dog.”
+Former Christchurch mayor Sir Bob Parker reveals why he decided to become a property developer.
+His business partner, multiple bankrupt Dave Henderson, explains why developers “have to be bullies.”

-We speak to the owners of Tiny Homes and to Rau Hoskins of architects Designtribe who says that our housing has a lot to take from Māori culture and the accommodating of extended family members.
+We speak to the owners of Tiny Homes and to Rau Hoskins of designTRIBE architects, who says housing has a lot to take from Māori culture and the accommodating of extended family members.

-Council planners lament the aggressive and adversarial relationship with property developers and University academics wonder why the truth about Kiwibuild has never emerged.
-"The Government just needed to give the money to the builders and tell them to build the new houses” explains senior lecturer Guy Marriage of Victoria University in Wellington.
+Council planners lament their aggressive, adversarial relationship with property developers, and university academics wonder why the truth about KiwiBuild never emerged.
+"The government just needed to give the money to the builders and tell them to build the new houses," explains senior lecturer Guy Marriage of Victoria University in Wellington.
 "We still don't understand why that didn't happen."

-The series takes a forensic look at new housing experiments like Hobsonville in Auckland and contrasts that high density approach with a new scheme in Queenstown that separates the land from the house, therefore cutting the house price in half for lower income families.
+This series takes a forensic look at new housing experiments like Hobsonville in Auckland, and contrasts that high-density approach with a scheme in Queenstown that separates the land from the house -- therefore halving the house price for lower-income families.

-"It's so easy with TV news to grab a quick 23 seconds from a councillor, politician or property developer that tries to distil a complex problem into a few choice words.
-But with House Talk we really listened and if someone needed a decent chunk of time to explain their perspective, that's what we gave them."
+"It's so easy with Tv news to grab a quick 23 seconds from a councillor, politician, or property developer that tries to distill a complex problem into a few choice words.
+But with House Talk, we really listened and if someone needed a decent chunk of time to explain their perspective, that's what we gave them."